14 Beautiful Animals That Could Disappear in Your Lifetime

 These beautiful animals are in imminent danger.
 Read on to find out more about them—and how to help them survive.

-Also known as the Far Eastern leopard, this Russian cat is dangerously close to extinction—about 100 remain.
+Also known as the Far Eastern leopard, this Russian cat is dangerously close to extinction—about 20-40 remain.
 Like many beautiful wild cats, the Amur Leopard is being poached for commercial reasons.
 Poachers are also taking the Amur’s prey, severely limiting their food supply and contributing to the dwindling numbers.
 This is why the Amur leopard takes the title as the rarest wild cat on Earth.
+This is how coronavirus is affecting the world’s endangered species.

 Cross River gorilla